-Small Cap Portfolios - the value of securities of smaller companies can be more volatile and less liquid than that of larger companies and can perform differently from the market as a whole.
-The underlying companies themselves can experience more business risk than comparable large companies given the less diversified nature of most of their business.
+Small Cap Portfolios - the value of securities of smaller companies can be more volatile and less liquid than that of larger companies and can perform differently from the market.
+The underlying companies themselves can experience more business risks than comparable large companies given the less diversified nature of most of their business.